jondashkyle/archive/entries/2019-03-10-los-walk/readme.md

 In this sense it is possible to view Los Angeles as a proto-machine landscape.
 A landscape not absent of humans, but absent of humans unaided by machines.
 A point within the gradation from life in the city to life in the cloud.

+The frame of the phone is meant to approximate my view in that moment—looking at the screen, looking at the camera, looking at the landscape.
+The transition is intended to pull you through the frame and is directly inspired by [Alex Tyson’s](http://alextyson.net) *Divieto 2*.

 The title *Los (Walk)* is an homage to James Benning’s [*Los*](https://www.youtube.com/watch?v=SXffOiDPNO0).
 The concept of “landscape as a function of time” and his emphasis on looking and listening are constant sources of inspiration.